christo-vdw/demo-project/README.md

 The backend exposes functionality to the client via a Rest API.

-The client can perform CRUD operations on the dataset or access a derived aggregation that gets calculated upon request.
+Via the API, the client can perform CRUD operations on the dataset or access a derived aggregation that gets calculated upon request.

 ## Technologies